redhat-apac-stp/rosa-with-velero-restic/README.md

 	    ]
 	}

 Create an IAM role named velero-s3-irsa and attach the velero-S3-access policy along with the following trust relationship.
 Substitute with the name of your OIDC provider accordingly.
+Importantly use the name of a service account that is not already installed in the cluster.

 	{
 	  "Version": "2012-10-17",